jhongover9000/intro2im/October6/README.md

 MadLib.
 This was mostly because I didn't want to do all of the hardcoding bits of each sentence structure and had no idea where to start with something like this.
 I looked through the internet and found stuff like Natural Language Processing that further discouraged me.
 But after a bit I thought that I might as well do the hardcoding because I wanted to make a poem generator at some point anyways.
 Some examples are on https://www.poem-generator.org.uk/.
-I couldn't do it as well as they did, but it was something similar.
+I didn't choose to make an entire poem, since I'm not at the point where I can attempt that, but I *did* make a pretty cool sentence generator, which could technically be used as a poem generator..?

 ![](PoemGenerator_Screenshot.png)